 HubSpot Inc processes the data but the data is stored within Microsoft Dynamics CRM.

-4.2 The hosting and backup facilities for our website are situated in The United Kingdom of Great Britain and Northern Ireland.
+4.2 The hosting and backup facilities for our website are situated in the UK.

 4.4 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.